 Beyond helping you learn about other technologies, electrical certifications are a good marketing tool.
 You can showcase that you have studied and earned a certificate in that area.
 Additionally, an electrical contractor’s certificate will move with you state-to-state, allowing you to gain customers across a region or the entire country as you continue to build your business.

-Licenses.
-These are very different from certifications.
-Licenses are issued by each state and must be held by electrical contractors to legally perform and provide services in that state legally.
+Electric contractor licenses are very different from electrical certifications.
+Electrical licenses are issued by each state and must be held by electrical contractors to perform and provide services in that state legally.
 If you move out of state, your license becomes invalid unless you move to a state that offers reciprocal licensing.

-Permits.
-Permits are necessary documents that must be applied for at the city level where you are working.
-The National Electrical Code (NEC) provides standards and guidelines on how electrical work should be performed.
+Permits are necessary documents that apply to the city where you are working.
+The NEC provides standards and guidelines on how electrical work should be performed.
 Electrical contractors need to “pull” permits before any work is started.
 This protects both the customer and the contractor.

-In the solar niche, electricians are in high demand to integrate solar panels and complete wiring.
+In the solar niche, electricians continue to be in high demand to integrate solar panels and complete wiring.

 There is demand for both residential and commercial charging stations, and electrical contractors should be aware of some differences.

 Residential projects require permits.
 Site plans and load calculations will need to be submitted and approved before work starts.
-Residential applications have normally been less complex but with the advent of new electrification technology the complexity is growing.
+Residential applications have normally been less complex, but with the advent of new electrification technology, the complexity is growing.